-The details provided in this section and in corresponding Annexes are those that are specific to each particular experiment.
-Generic information can be found in Section 4.
-Therefore, the LLs should use the information in Section 4 in conjunction with the information given in this section and Annexes.
+The details provided in this clause and in corresponding Annexes of IVAS-8a are those that are specific to each particular experiment.
+Generic information can be found in IVAS-8a clause 4.
+LLs were asked to use the information in IVAS-8a clause 4 in conjunction with the information given in IVAS-8a clause 5 and its Annexes.

-Table 4 shows a high-level overview of P.SUPPL800 experiments.
-Table 5 shows a high-level overview of BS.1534 experiments.
-Finally, Table 6 shows allocation of experiments to LLs and languages proposed by LLs for each P.SUPPL800 experiment.
+Table 7.1-2 shows a high-level overview of P.800 experiments.
+Table 7.1-3 shows a high-level overview of BS.1534 experiments.
+Finally, Table 7.1-4 shows allocation of experiments to LLs and languages proposed by LLs for each P.800 experiment.